• Skip to primary navigation

 If you have loved this recipe, then do check out more recipes with this wonderful vegetable.

-• This creamy and coconutty courgettes with mung lentils is an all time favourite.
-Pair it with rice or have it on its own, this one pot dish tastes great as a side dish and is wholesome on its own.
+• This creamy and coconutty zucchini kootu recipe is an all-time favorite.
+Pair it with rice or have it on its own, this one-pot dish tastes great as a side dish and is wholesome on its own.

 I hope that you enjoy making this super simple zucchini Indian recipe as much as I have enjoyed sharing it with you.
 If you have made it, please take a moment to leave a comment and /or a rating below.
 This will make me super happy and motivate me to create more good content for you! xx Padma